pranphy/moller-simana/analysis/README.md

 $ reroot -b -l -q loop_tree.C
 ```

- - 2. If using `root` then you need to import `libremoll.so` in the script. so your `loop_tree.C` has to be somethign like
+ - 2. If using `root` then you need to import `libremoll.so` in the script, so your `loop_tree.C` has to be something like
 ```{cpp}
 // loop_tree.C
 gSystem->Load("~/sft/remoll/build/quick-remoll/libremoll.so")